Undergraduate Intelligence and Analysis (B.I.A.) Course Descriptions

 3320 Intelligence and Democracy: Issues and Conflicts (3-0).
 This course examines the conduct of intelligence activities by democratic states, focusing on the inherent conflict between the secret nature of intelligence and “open society.”
 Using a case study approach, students will review the intelligence organizations in the U.S. and other democracies as well as cases where there has been a clash between democratic values and intelligence activities.
 The course analyzes the requirements for effective intelligence operations and the impact of oversight and control of those operations.
 Students will examine Government “control” of intelligence operations; Judicial and Congressional oversight, management, and intervention; and the role and influence of media and public opinion on intelligence activities.
 Moreover, as a result of 9/11 and the war on terror, students will explore the conundrum of determining whether and to what degree a necessary balance exists between secrecy of intelligence operations at home and abroad and democracy.

-Prerequisites: Junior standing.
+Prerequisites: Junior or Senior standing.
 Approval from the Chair of the Department is required prior to enrollment.

 4300 Advanced Problems in National Security and Intelligence Policy (3-0).
 This course provides a strategic overview of the complex challenges surrounding the creation, application, and administration of national security and intelligence policy.
 Students will examine the most compelling national security and intelligence issues of our time and their interrelationships with U.S., foreign, military, economic, diplomatic, and domestic policy.
 Students will learn the formal/informal structure of the national security establishment and the intelligence community and the processes involved in how policy makers and analysts integrate national security policy and intelligence to form national strategy.
 Students will examine the changing nature of external threats in a multi-polar world and identify U.S. defense and intelligence policy issues for the remainder of this century and into the next.
 The course gives students awareness of the U.S. position in the international military, diplomatic, economic, and intelligence community and the effects of the current U.S. and global economic situation on U.S. national security and how the roles and organizations within the Intelligence Community support the national security process.

-4303 Case Studies in Intelligence (3-0).
+4303 Capstone: Case Studies in Intelligence (3-0).
 Case Studies in WWII, Korea, Cold War, Algeria, Vietnam, Cuba, Desert Storm I & II, Post 911, Iraq, Iran, Afghanistan, WMD Proliferation, and Terrorism.
 Includes practical exercise.
-This course is a seminar and takes a case study approach to highlighting challenges and lessons learned for successes and failures on intelligence policy, operations, organization, and reform.
+This course is a seminar and takes a case study approach to highlighting challenges and lessons learned for successes and failure on intelligence policy, operations, organization, and reform.
+Students must be in senior status and it is preferable to take this course in the final semester.
+(Credit may not be earned for this course and Intelligence and Analysis 4103.)